 GBV can happen in all the different forms mentioned earlier: physical, mental, psychological, sexual, economical, spiritual, and threats to commit these acts.
-It happens in our homes, in schools and universities, at our workplaces, in politics

-- yes and even in churches: in every part of our societies.
+It happens in our homes, in schools and universities, at our workplaces, in politics - yes and even in churches: in every part of devastating impacts on the mental, psychological, physical and spiritual health of victims/survivors our societies.
 The root causes of group-related violence, including GBV, are cultural, social and religious beliefs and practices that promote and perpetuate inequality and marginalisation.